princiya/princiya-blog/src/pages/does-life-get-boring/index.md

 ---
 title: Does life as a software developer ever get boring
 date: '2020-12-05'
-spoiler: Motivational career advice from a mentor to juniors in tech
+spoiler: Motivational speech from an MLH mentor to the December 2020 graduating batch
 cta: 'Career advice for juniors in tech'
 tags: ["mentorship", "advice", "q&a"]
 cover: './boring.jpg'
 ---

 It's been 3 months now and I work as a part-time Software Developer Coach (JavaScript) with [Raise.dev](http://raise.dev/).
-During this term I have been mentoring for the [MLH Fellowship](https://fellowship.mlh.io/) program.
+During this term I have been mentoring for the [Major League Hacking - MLH Fellowship](https://fellowship.mlh.io/) program.
 The graduation is on 18th December and I was asked to record a ~2 minute graduation speech.

+## Major League Hacking - MLH graduation speech December 2020

-The following is an excerpt from my speech.
+The following is an excerpt from my graduation speech to the MLH fellows graduating in December 2020.

 Hello everyone, congratulations to the graduating batch.
 You have come this far, finished a term successfully despite the pandemic, so this is something you will definitely cherish one day.
 At the beginning of the fellowship, we had a Q&A and one fellow asked -

-**Does life as a software developer ever get boring after years of work?**
+### Does life as a software developer ever get boring after years of work?

 Now that you have completed a term, I would like to answer by asking all of you,